DISC Management Styles: Which Kind of Manager Are You?

-Every individual is drastically different from each other.
+Every person is different.
 Some people’s lives are full of adventures, while some others prefer nothing but stability.
 Others can spend hours digging into every single detail of their work, but some can’t even get close to checking once.

-How should you, with your inherent personalities, explore yourself?
+How should you, with your inherent personality, explore yourself?
 How can you, as a leader, take advantage of your strengths and work on your shortcomings?

 What is DISC?